anestisZioulis/Shelldom/README.md

 - [x] **CREATE**
-    - Save user inserted integer numbers from 1-255 in a text or binary file, exit with 0.
+    - Save user-inserted integer numbers from 1-255 in a text or binary file, and exit with 0.
         - If you want to create a binary file without `.bin` you have to use the option `-b`!
         - `create` `<option>` `<file>`
       ```c